cavancook/space_take_home/README.md

 ### Requirements
 1. Functioning iOS application that scales well for any size iOS device.
 2. Ability to search NASA's Image and Video Library using their API.
-3. Display search results (only worry about to 20 results) of images, videos or both for a user to browse.
+3. Display search results (only worry about top 20 results) of images, videos or both for a user to browse.
 4. Allow a user to touch an image or video to either view full size image or play video.
 * **Feel free to use any open source libraries to help with this task**
 * **Design decisions are all up to you**